Cornerstone-OnDemand/modelkit/docs/library/tensorflow_models.md

 ### Empty predictions

 Oftentimes we manipulate the item before feeding it to TF, e.g. doing text cleaning or vectorization.
 This sometimes results in making the prediction trivial.
-For example, if a cleaned job title ends up being `""` there is nothing to do.

 In this case we use the following pattern, wherein we leverage the method `TensorflowModel._rebuild_predictions_with_mask`: